mattambrogi/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 66: Monday May 10, 2021

+**Progress**: Skipped a few days of recording on here, but programmed Wednesday, Thursday, Friday, and Sunday since last time.
+Worked today on trying to get username in URL as opposed to primary key.
+Can get it to work on its own, but then messes up job board list view.
+Gotta move on from this soon.

+**Key Learning**:

+**Thoughts**:

+**Note:**

+**Minutes Worked:** 96

 ### Day 60: Tuesday May 4, 2021

 **Progress**: Made the app dual sided.
 A user is now marked as a host or not.
 Added field into signup form.
 Customized how that is presented.
 Changed nav bar drop down to show different things depending on whether you are a host or not.
 Host will have host dashboard.
 Will make a quick MVP of this next.